maximilianweinhold/spacetime/README.md

 Can a framed operator algebra on a limited runtime compute molecules?
 Evidently perhaps.

-I'm presently looking for a proof with neutrinos, as a most-scrambled question.
+If you've got a proof with neutrinos, I'm all ears.